 What these approaches have in common is that they play on the fear that consumers have of missing out on opportunities - particularly those they perceive to be of financial or rarity value.
 Our innate competitiveness means we are compelled to consider such an offer simply because we know that someone else will.

 Equally, consumers love the feeling of having successfully bought a product or service under a limited promotion or offer.
 Most people like being a “winner”.
-We’ve found 10 great examples of how sites create a sense of urgency to speed up consumers’ decision making:

 Amazon has delivered a double whammy on this page.
 I’m particularly interested in learning R (an open source statistics package) at the moment and having found this book on Amazon they gave me a number of reasons to purchase.
 However there are two in particular that challenge me to buy now (or very soon).
 Firstly Amazon advises in bold green there are only 5 left in stock.
 Secondly (and this is one that gets me every time) if you order in the next 22 hours you will get this book by Saturday.